DanialMcIntyre/PHP-Login-System/README.md

 # PHP-Login-System
-A simple login system with user registration
+A simple login system with user registration, with the added capability of changing your password